Don’t Let an Old Story Drive the Bus

-When one of my clients was 24 years old, he worked in a consulting firm under three leaders with advanced degrees.
+When my client, who we'll call Carl, was 24 years old, he worked in a consulting firm under three leaders with advanced degrees.

-He was young, green, and not as well-educated—but he was driven and wanted so badly to prove himself as a worthy and valuable member of the team.
+Carl was young, green, and not as well-educated as his leaders—but he was driven and wanted so badly to prove himself as a worthy and valuable member of the team.

 So he transformed himself into a Swiss Army knife and became the go-to guy for every problem and question.

-He’s in his 40's now, and he’s grown into a skilled, strategic, transformational leader who’s the trusted right hand man to a high-level policy official in the education sector.
+Carl is in his 40's now, and he’s grown into a skilled, strategic, transformational leader who’s the trusted right-hand man to a high-level policy official in the education sector.

 The thing is—he’s still working like he’s 24 with everything to prove.